Please note this is an alpha feature

 Set the environment variable

 To address a service on the NLX network the URL should have to following structure:

-For example, to query the Haarlem demo API use:
+For example, to query the BRP demo API use:

 If the URL does not contain

 service.nlx.local, the request will not be routed through the NLX network but through the public internet.

 Calls routed through the public internet will not be logged in the transaction log of the outway.